Eligibility criteria

 IMPORTANT: Those categories marked with VE are eligible to progress to the VisitEngland Awards for Excellence / national awards competition (subject to meeting criteria).

-Businesses must be directly involved in tourism, making a contribution to the visitor economy with a significant proportion of business generated by people visiting from outside the local area.
+• Directly involved in tourism, making a contribution to the visitor economy with a significant proportion of business generated by people visiting from outside the local area.

-Hospitality i.e. a single food and beverage service business e.g. pub, restaurant, café, tea room, coffee shop, bistros, food and drink markets, kiosks & street food (in a regular location).
+• Hospitality i.e. a single food and beverage service business e.g. pub, restaurant, café, tea room, coffee shop, bistros, food and drink markets, kiosks & street food (in a regular location).
 [For these purposes the definition of a food and drink market is a collection of independent food and drink establishments with ancillary services (e.g. parking area, toilets, security, visitor information) and maintained by a management firm as an entity.]

 • Businesses that serve food must have a minimum food hygiene rating of three out of five.
 The competition organisers reserve the right to refuse an application if this minimum requirement is not met at any point prior to the awards ceremony.
-An exception is made for new businesses who have not yet been graded
+An exception is made for new businesses who have not yet been graded.

 Accessible and Inclusive Tourism Award – VE